sys-ronin/rough_docu/app_visual.md

 **Description**

-When the user presses `[L]ock` on a locked encrypted notebook, the system prompts for the password.
-The number of remaining attempts is shown.
-On success, the notebook unlocks and loads.
-On failure, the prompt repeats until attempts are exhausted.
-No success or failure message is printed after the password is accepted; the notebook simply appears unlocked.

-Locking an unlocked notebook does not prompt.
-It clears the key from memory and unloads the notebook structure.
-No message is printed.
+Appears when unlocking a locked encrypted notebook.
+Password input is hidden.
+Success unlocks silently; failure repeats.
+Locking an unlocked notebook requires no prompt.

 ---